johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 > Africanness and (theological) correctness should not be measured in either dissimilarity or similarity to the West.
 The way forward is to measure the Africanness of any theology purporting to be African by the degree to which it speaks to the needs of Africans in their total context.
 Quite naturally, the needs of African Christians should be taken seriously when determining these needs — *Tite Tienou, The Uphill Road: Indigenous African Christian Theologies, 1990*

-Maize Plant Discipleship has been authored by an outsider to Africa.
-Yet its development is entirely a response to African contexts: at every stage, the missional energy and cultural perspective of African people has been crucial.
+Maize Plant Discipleship is authored by an outsider to Africa, yet its development is entirely a response to African contexts.
+At every stage, the missional energy and cultural perspective of African people has been crucial.
 It is the response of African pastors, students, missionaries and young people that has called Maize Plant Discipleship into being.

 In particular, between 2003 and 2010, leaders from *Assemblée Evangélique de Pentecôte* and *Mouvement des Jeunes Serviteurs de Dieu* regularly organised leadership training conferences, in Léo and Ouagadougou.
 This collaboration facilitated the continual exposure and refinement of the teaching that now forms Maize Plant Discipleship.

-In this latest stage of development, *doctoral research* carried out amongst Burkinabé leaders and learners has led to Maize Plant Discipleship's formulation as a series of low-cost, modular handbooks that are practical, relevant and accessible for use in African contexts.
+In its penultimate stage of development, doctoral research carried out amongst Burkinabé leaders and learners led to Maize Plant Discipleship's formulation as a series of low-cost, modular handbooks, designed to be practical, relevant and accessible for use in African contexts.

 <!--\begin {pause}-->